-Exploiting the plausibly exogenous timing of identity theft and our unique data, we provide evidence on three broad research questions.
-First, we examine the immediate effect of identity theft on consumer credit outcomes shortly before and including victimization (as proxied by fraud alert filing).
-Second, we examine consumer credit outcomes after the immediate effects of fraud are removed.
-Third, we provide evidence of long-term consequences of identity theft on consumer creditworthiness, borrowing, repayment, and loan default.
+With our data and identification strategy, we provide evidence on three broad research questions.
+First, we examine the immediate effect of severe identity theft on consumer credit outcomes shortly before and during victimization (as proxied by extended fraud alert filing).
+Second, we examine consumer credit outcomes after the immediate effects of severe identity theft are removed.
+Third, we provide evidence of long-term consequences of severe identity theft on consumer creditworthiness, borrowing, repayment, and loan default.

-For the first question, we document that identity theft leads to additional credit inquiries (applications for credit) in victims' credit files, new credit cards opened in their name, and an abnormal rate of reverse address changes (reversals of a temporary address change to the original address).
+For the first question, we document that severe identity theft leads to additional credit inquiries (applications for credit) in victims' credit files, new credit cards opened in their name, and an abnormal rate of reverse address changes (reversals of a temporary address change to the original address).
 These changes are consistent with criminals applying for credit with stolen consumer information, being approved for new credit cards using the stolen information to impersonate actual consumers, and deceiving lenders into sending these cards to new addresses where criminals can collect them.
-These fraudulent activities negatively affect consumers' overall credit standing as represented by the Risk Score.
-Risk Scores of identity theft victims decline by 4 points, on average, relative to the group of identity theft victims who have not yet been victimized, with severely affected consumers experiencing Score declines of 14 points and others becoming subprime as a result of the fraud.
+These fraudulent activities negatively affect consumers' overall credit standing as represented by the Equifax Risk Score (Risk Score), a form of credit score.3 The Risk Score of severe identity theft victims declines by 4 points, on average, relative to the group of victims who have not yet been victimized, with some consumers experiencing larger Risk Score declines and becoming subprime as a result of the fraud.